 Additionally, because some elements aren’t highlight, users are furthermore able to infer from this contrast which elements in the list item invoke alternate functions.

-2) Group elements by path and functionality.
 Typically multiple elements in a multi-path list item will take the user to the product page with other interactive features mixed in between them.
 Yet our usability tests revealed that it is generally advisable to separate elements by their path and functionality so that related paths and features are grouped together.

 For example, it is desirable to have the product thumbnail and title follow immediately after each other as they both link to the product page, and then have elements with other functionality, such as links for the review section, ‘Add to Cart’ button, etc. appear later in the list item.

-Clarifying Hit-Areas and Paths
+Improve Hover UX by Clarifying Hit-Areas and Paths

 Clarifying the hit-areas and paths may seem like a minor UX detail given how simple both the design and technical solution is.
 Yet being able to accurately discern which elements on the page are clickable and what they will do when clicked is important to the user’s confidence in their ability to navigate an e-commerce site.
 Considering that list items are the cornerstone content of both category and search results pages, even small UX changes like these can end up having a real impact.

 Unclear hit areas, too small hit-areas, and multiple different (and unclear) paths – it all adds needless friction to an essential part of the user’s product finding experience.